 Do you Need an Attorney for a Readoption?

 No. However, keep in mind that the judge is not going to bend the rules or overlook the legal requirements for a readoption just because you are trying to do it yourself.
-I know that my clients have already spent a substantial amount of money in completing the foreign adoption, so I strive to make my fees affordable.
+We know that our clients have already spent a substantial amount of money in completing the foreign adoption, so we strive to make our fees affordable.